 External Ids for REN Gene

-Renin catalyzes the first step in the activation pathway of angiotensinogen--a cascade that can result in aldosterone release,vasoconstriction, and increase in blood pressure.
-Renin, an aspartyl protease, cleaves angiotensinogen to form angiotensin I, which is converted to angiotensin II by angiotensin I converting enzyme, an important regulator of blood pressure and electrolyte balance.
+This gene encodes renin, an aspartic protease that is secreted by the kidneys.
+Renin is a part of the renin-angiotensin-aldosterone system involved in regulation of blood pressure, and electrolyte balance.
+This enzyme catalyzes the first step in the activation pathway of angiotensinogen by cleaving angiotensinogen to form angiotensin I, which is then converted to angiotensin II by angiotensin I converting enzyme.
+This cascade can result in aldosterone release, narrowing of blood vessels, and increase in blood pressure as angiotension II is a vasoconstrictive peptide.
 Transcript variants that encode different protein isoforms and that arise from alternative splicing and the use of alternative promoters have been described, but their full-length nature has not been determined.
-Mutations in this gene have been shown to cause familial hyperproreninemia. [provided by RefSeq, Jul 2008]
+Mutations in this gene have been shown to cause hyperuricemic nephropathy familial juvenile 2, familial hyperproreninemia, and renal tubular dysgenesis. [provided by RefSeq, May 2020]

 GeneCards Summary for REN Gene

 REN (Renin) is a Protein Coding gene.
-Diseases associated with REN include chronic intestinal failure and renal artery obstruction.
-Among its related pathways are p70S6K Signaling and Angiogenesis (CST).
-GO annotations related to this gene include receptor binding and aspartic-type endopeptidase activity.
-An important paralog of this gene is BACE1.
+Diseases associated with REN include Tubulointerstitial Kidney Disease, Autosomal Dominant, 4 and Renal Tubular Dysgenesis.
+Among its related pathways are Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics and Renin secretion.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and endopeptidase activity.
+An important paralog of this gene is CTSD.